particle-iot/docs/src/content/device-restore-jtag.md

 ---
-title: Device Restore
+title: Device Restore JTAG
 layout: device-restore.hbs
 description: Particle Debugger-based device restore over the web
 ---

-# Device Restore (Experimental)
+# Device Restore JTAG

 This experimental tool works with the Particle Debugger to allow a device to be completely restored to a known Device OS version in a single click and less than a minute, from a web browser!